ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 As described earlier, the capability to synthesize area defects is limited.
 In the case of ASM, defect synthetization for the squeegee stroke defect class (Fig. \ref{fig2}) was not possible and can be characterized by having unseen feature distributions.
 In contrast, LSM-1 contains grid defects (Fig. \ref{fig2}) that exhibit similar punctual features to the synthesized ones.
-As already observed in \cite{Krassnig.2024}, LSM-1 demonstrate greater generalization capability using synthetic defects, though ASM benefits more from the injection of area defects.
+Models trained with synthetic defects generalized better on LSM-1, whereas ASM benefited more strongly from the injection of area defects.

 For the ASM modality, the injection of 9 area defects led to an increase in the MCC by 0.21, reaching 0.91.
-The injection of similar synthesized feature distributions, as in the case of point defects, proves beneficial for the overall defect detection performance, including previously overlooked punctual defects.

-Furthermore, training on several tens of thousands of fault-free patches introduced permitted normal feature variability, resulting in industry-applicable FPRs of less than 0.59 resp 0.33 \%.
+The injection of similar synthesized feature distributions, as in the case of point defects, proved beneficial for the overall defect detection performance, including previously overlooked punctual defects.
+Furthermore, training on several tens of thousands of fault-free patches introduced permitted normal feature variability, resulting in industry-applicable FPRs of less than 0.59 respectively 0.33 \%.